Lumi-supercomputer/lumi-userguide/docs/computing/containers/tykky.md

 ## Existing containers

-Tykky also provides a tool to generate wrappers for existing containers, so that they can be used transparently (no need to prepend `singularity exec ...`, or modify scripts if switching between containerized versions of tools).
+The Lumi container wrapper also provides a tool to generate wrappers for existing containers, so that they can be used transparently (no need to prepend `singularity exec ...`, or modify scripts if switching between containerized versions of tools).

 ```